Lancashire woman jailed for masterminding assault

 Nasreen Akhtar, 35, of Spring Street, Accrington was sentenced on Tuesday, September 26 at Preston Crown Court, having previously been found guilty of a section 18 assault.

-It follows an incident which happened at around 11.30pm on July 23 last year at the rear of Akhtar’s home, when a 47-year-old man was subjected to a prolonged assault at the hands of a group of five men.
+It follows an incident which occurred at around 11.30pm on July 23rd last year at the rear of Akhtar’s home address, when a 47-year-old man was subjected to a prolonged assault at the hands of a group of five men.

 In the weeks before the attack, Akhtar and the victim had been communicating by text message, which the victim believed was the start of a relationship.
 However, on July 22 Akhtar asked the victim to cease contact.